Ward³

 At least three judges, architecturally distinct

 Not three random seeds.
 Not three window sizes.
-Three different inductive biases — sequence, graph, rule.
+Three different ways to read traffic: sequence, graph, and rules.

 2. 02